 Why Do I Need To Check Water Quality?

-According to WHO, arsenic, lead, pharmaceuticals, nitrate or fluoride, pesticides, per and poly-fluoroalkyl substances (PFASs), and microplastics are also found in the water supply and are severe threats to human health.
-The most important reason to check water quality is to save ourselves from many diseases and disorders, such as diarrhea, hepatitis, congenital disabilities, cancer, and more.
+According to WHO, heavy metals, pharmaceuticals, nitrates, pesticides, PFAs, microplastics, and microorganisms can be found in the water supply, which are severe threats to human health.
+The most important reason to check water quality is to save ourselves from these contaminants to avoid gastric, viral, neurological, cancerous, and congenital disabilities.

-10 Best Ways – How to Test Water Quality Without A Kit?
+10 Best Ways– How to Test Water Quality without A Kit?

 The first and most important thing to do in checking the water quality at your home is to observe the color and appearance of the water.

-You cannot detect chemicals or microbes by this method, but you can still look for the cloudiness or turbidity of water.
+You cannot detect chemicals or microbes by this method, but you can still look for the cloudiness, turbidity, or decolorization of water.
 Water turbidity is not always harmful and can be due to excess air.
 However, this could also suggest metals or toxins in your water.
 Thus, you should always pay attention to the turbidity of water.

 2. Examine Water With Magnifying Glass